What kind of underpinning

 - Pile Method – This is commonly used by the expert team here at Bay Area Underpinning.
 In the pile method, foundation piles, also known as foundation piers, are installed at equal distances along the foundation to lift it and transfer the weight of the home off of the unsteady concrete.
 This method is particularly useful in expansive, erosive, or waterlogged soils.

 Above is a sampling of some of the most common kinds of foundation underpinning.
 Though our team uses the pile method for most foundation repair situations, there is a lot of variation between repair jobs based on the type of piers used.
 We will provide you with a free estimate so that our team can examine the foundation issues in your home and come up with a personalized solution that fixes your problem and fits your budget.

-Underpinning Methods Used at Bay Area Underpinning
+Underpinning Methods Used at

-- Resistance/Push Piers: this type of pier is driven into the ground beneath the sinking foundation until it reaches stable soil layers.
+- Resistance/Push Piers – This type of pier is driven into the ground beneath the sinking foundation until it reaches stable soil layers.
 Once anchored into the ground, the pier is hydraulically lifted to raise the concrete above back to the appropriate level.
 This is an end-bearing pier that does not rely on skin friction to lift the foundation and is the leader of steel piering systems, driving deep into the ground for strong support.

-If you see any sort of foundation issue in your home – slab cracks, bowing or leaning basement walls, wall or ceiling cracks, sloped floors, or sticking doors or windows – call the team at Bay Area Underpinning today.
+If you see any foundation issue in your home – slab cracks, bowing or leaning basement walls, wall or ceiling cracks, sloped floors, or sticking doors or windows – call the team at Bay Area Underpinning today.
 We are a locally owned company with a team of licensed professionals dedicated to giving you the best possible repairs.
-Call our team for a free estimate on foundation underpinning in the Bay Area of California – from San Francisco to Sacramento to Richmond.
+Call our team for a free estimate on foundation underpinning in the Bay Area of California.